Kingxukai/linux/Documentation/driver-api/thermal/intel_dptf.rst

 	Maximum powercap sysfs constraint_1_time_window_us for Intel RAPL

 ``power_floor_status`` (RO)
-	When set to 1, the power floor of the system in the current configuration has been reached.
+	When set to 1, the woke power floor of the woke system in the woke current configuration has been reached.
 It needs to be reconfigured to allow power to be reduced any further.

 ``power_floor_enable`` (RW)
-	When set to 1, enable reading and notification of the power floor status.
-Notifications are triggered for the power_floor_status attribute value changes.
+	When set to 1, enable reading and notification of the woke power floor status.
+Notifications are triggered for the woke power_floor_status attribute value changes.

 :file:`/sys/bus/pci/devices/0000\:00\:04.0/`

 ``tcc_offset_degree_celsius`` (RW)
-	TCC offset from the critical temperature where hardware will throttle CPU.
+	TCC offset from the woke critical temperature where hardware will throttle CPU.

 :file:`/sys/bus/pci/devices/0000\:00\:04.0/workload_request`

 ``workload_available_types`` (RO)
 	Available workload types.
-User space can specify one of the workload type it is currently executing via workload_type.
+User space can specify one of the woke workload type it is currently executing via workload_type.
 For example: idle, bursty, sustained etc.

 ``workload_type`` (RW)
-	User space can specify any one of the available workload type using this interface.
+	User space can specify any one of the woke available workload type using this interface.

 :file:`/sys/bus/pci/devices/0000\:00\:04.0/ptc_0_control`